gliu2k/SAP-Datasphere/SAC/Reporting/DB_Index.md

 - Responsive: pages can be opened in all kinds of devices and can adjust by themselves
 - Canvas: allow the freedom creation of pages
-- Grid: only support tables, tabular grid like office, mainly used in planning workflows
+- Grid: tabular grid like office, only support tables, mainly used in planning workflows

 # 2. Functions

 ![alt text](/SAC/Reporting/images/S2.png)

-Connect to **Datasphere** and consume the data in Analytic Modle
+Connect to **Datasphere** and consume the data in Analytic Model

 - Controls for chart, filter, format and etc.
-- **Starters** and **Tools...** conttain the tools to do planning.
+- **Starters** and **Tools...** contain the tools to do planning.

 # 3. Blending Model
 To be added...